VirajSalaka/api-platform/gateway/gateway-controller/pkg/eventhub/eventhub-claude.md

 **File**: `pkg/eventhub/topic.go`

-Create the internal topic registry that manages topics and their queues.
+Create the internal topic registry that manages topics and their subscriptions.

 ```go
 package eventhub